Anti-Hong Kong Express Rail Link movement

-The anti-Hong Kong Express Rail Link movement was a social movement and period of civil discontent in Hong Kong between mid-2009 and early 2010.
+The Anti-Hong Kong Express Rail Link movement was a social movement and period of civil discontent in Hong Kong between mid-2009 and early 2010.
 Select groups of Hong Kong residents protested at the proposed Hong Kong section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link (abbreviated "XRL"), a high-speed railway that would link Hong Kong with mainland China's growing high-speed rail network.

 Background

-Segments of the general public and various interest groups opposed to certain aspects of the Hong Kong section of the project mobilised through petitions, marches, hunger-strikes, rallies to show their discontent at government insistence on pushing through the project.
-They cited cost, noise pollution, customs and border control complications, and existing rail links as main reasons for the opposition.
+Segments of the general public and various interest groups opposed to certain aspects of the Hong Kong section of the project mobilised through petitions, marches, hunger-strikes, and rallies to express their discontent at the government's insistence on pushing through the project.
+They cited cost, noise pollution, customs and border control complications, and pre-existing rail links as main reasons for the opposition.

-Pan-democracy legislators made the most of their limited opportunity within committee to question the project rationale within the Legislative Council of Hong Kong (LegCo), while civil groups kept vigil outside LegCo during the debate.
-The January protest has also been called the "siege of Legco" by local media.
+Pan-democracy legislators questioned the project rationale within the Legislative Council of Hong Kong (LegCo), while civil groups held vigils outside LegCo during the debate.
+The January protest was also called the "siege of Legco" by local media.
 Ultimately, the movement was unsuccessful in impeding the government's plans to build the railway.